hiromasa0629/incpetion/README.md

 Because the subject requires us to do this project in a virtual machine so here is the link for downloading vm for M1 Macs, [Install UTM](https://mac.getutm.app/).
 To set up the vm, it similar to how it was set up in 42 B2Br project.

 ---
-Make sure you have installed ufw and allowed certain ports
+Make sure you have installed ufw and allowed port 443 for https
 ## **NGINX** (some key notes)
 - Add `daemon off;` in main block (outside of http, events, server blocks)
 - Configure nginx server block: